 The iPhone Widget, Stargazing Conditions, Night Sky Tonight and Night Sky News features all require an Internet connection to function.
 Satellite data is occasionally updated in the background and this also requires an internet connection.
-Night Sky can still be used without an internet connection but the app's functionality will be reduced.
+Night Sky can still be used without an internet connection but functionality may be reduced.